-Comparing cost of living between two countries is a national sport among immigrants.
-It’s a touchy debate because unless you’re an economist, it’s hard to make an accurate cost of living comparison.
+Comparing cost of living between two countries is a popular pastime among immigrants.
+But it’s a touchy issue because unless you’re an economist, it’s hard to make an accurate cost of living comparison.
 First, it depends on where you lived before (for instance, life in Paris is invariably more expensive than in Brittany) and where you are in Canada (you can’t compare Nunavut with Saskatchewan).
 Second, our perception is also easily skewed even though economically it all comes down to purchasing power.

-I found this tool that make a cost of living comparison between two given countries and picked France and Canada.
-You can see the results here… no wonder French have purchasing power blues!
+I found this tool to compare the cost of living between two given countries and I chose France and Canada.
+You can see the results here… no wonder the French have purchasing power blues!
 In a nutshell:

-Haircuts — Some may disagree but I still think haircuts were cheaper in France, especially considering tipping is not a custom.
+Some may disagree but I still think haircuts were cheaper in France, especially considering tipping is not a customary.
 Other services such as manicure and pedicure or massages are more affordable in Canada, though.

-Some banking services — On both side of the Atlantic Ocean, banks are here to make money.
+On both sides of the Atlantic Ocean, banks are here to make money.
 No news here.
-But I was surprised to learn that in Canada, cheque weren’t free.
+But I was surprised to learn that in Canada, cheque books weren’t free.
 Granted, Canada doesn’t rely on cheques as much as French still do, most people use Interac, the debit system, or credit cards.
 Typically, you get a few free cheques (usually five) when you open a bank account.
 Then, you must order them through a supplier.
 On the plus side, they are often personalized.
 On the downside, it costs around $35 for 50 basic cheques!

 What do you think?
 Done any cost of living comparison?